bshack/shackstack/README.md

     --service=(service domain)
     --production=(true|false - optional);</pre>

-The 'version' argument defaults to an epoch timestamp and the 'production' argument defaults 'false'.
+_The 'version' argument defaults to an epoch timestamp and the 'production' argument defaults to 'false'._

 The above site was created by running the 'deploy' task with the following arguments: